John Platt (artist)

-For other people named John Platt, see John Platt.

 John Edgar Platt (19 March 1886 – 29 April 1967) was an English painter, woodcut artist and designer of stained glass.
 His work was part of the art competitions at the 1928 Summer Olympics and the 1948 Summer Olympics.

 Early life

 Platt was born in Leek, Staffordshire, the son of local hotel owners.
 He was educated at the High School, Newcastle Under Lyme and at Margate Art School and the Leek School of Art before going to study at the Royal College of Art from 1905 to 1908.
 After graduating he worked as the head of Leek School of Art for nine years until 1919.
 Platt quickly developed his skills in oil painting, watercolours, woodcuts and engraved woodblocks and held his first exhibition at the Royal Academy in 1913.
 Between 1913 and 1916 he worked on the interior design of All Saints in Leek, producing stained glass, tapestry designs and murals for the church.
 In 1917 Platt exhibited at the International Society of Sculptors and at the Arts and Craft Society.
 Two of his best known prints, Snow in Springtime (1919) and The Giant Stride (1918) are from this period.
 Towards the end of World War I, he served in the Royal Army Service Corps.